top of page

 We have briefly looked at the function or service of apostles and prophets.
 Now let’s consider the function or service of an evangelist.

-The Greek word is euangelistes.
-According to Vine’s Expository Dictionary of Old and New Testament Words, it literally means a messenger of good.
+The Greek word is euangelistes and it literally means a messenger of good.

 In recent times the Church seems to have defined an evangelist as one who travels and preaches the Gospel of Salvation.
 Their primary ministry has not been to the Church but to the lost.
 However, this is not in line with Ephesians 4:11-13, which clearly states the evangelistic ministry is primarily for and to the Church.

-Looking at Vine’s and Webster’s definitions of an evangelist in light of Ephesians, it becomes clear that an evangelist is first of all an encourager and then one who stirs up or sparks enthusiasm among believers.
+Looking at our definitions of an evangelist in light of Ephesians, it becomes clear that an evangelist is first of all an encourager and then one who stirs up or sparks enthusiasm among believers.
 While this is part of the job description of apostles and prophets, it must be the primary function of the evangelist.

 My friend, Miguel Escobar, who ministered in over ninety nations and recently transitioned to Heaven, was considered to be a revivalist.
 When Miguel ministered, the presence and power of God manifested in such a way that believers were stirred and inspired, leaving the meeting with a renewed or new found excitement and enthusiasm to live and preach the Gospel.
 I think Miguel fits the description of an evangelist.